wenogk/storifyCompiler/README.md

 # Storify
 Application that simplifies the process of building choose-your-own-path experiences.
 Was inspired by the Netflix movie, "Bandersnatch"
-> You focus on writing your story, we'll handle the technical stuff.
+> You focus on the story, we'll handle the technical stuff.

 ### How it works